 - Collaboration & capability the degree to which the proposed team shows it has branched out and connected with members of different strengths and skills, to ultimately develop a holistic team poised to successfully complete the EIC Training Cohort. - Availability the extent to which team members are fully assembled and committed to the project.
 At a minimum, the PI and EL for the team must be identified at the time of submission.
-Fully formed teams will have preference over incomplete teams during application review.
+Fully formed teams with the PI, EL, and IM identified will have preference over incomplete teams during application review.